kkruecke/cplus-documentation/notes/templates.rst

 Partial Template Specialization and Variadic Class Templates
 ------------------------------------------------------------

-Variadic class templates can have, and often do have, partial template specializations.
-Examples can be found in the code blocks in the :ref:`variadic-class-templates` discussion.
+Variadic class templates often do have partial template specializations.
+Examples can be found within the code blocks in the :ref:`variadic-class-templates` discussion.

 Links to Articles on Template specialization and partial specialization
 -----------------------------------------------------------------------